FerRacimo/PhenoGraph/README.md

 # Input files

-To run, PhenoGraph 3 input files:
+To run, PhenoGraph requires 3 input files:
 - a GWAS input file
 - a neutral input file
 - a graph parameter file